henryperkins/docs/documentation/go_handler.py.md

 ## Summary

-This file contains the `GoHandler` class, which is responsible for handling Go programming language functionalities within the documentation system.
-It provides methods to extract the structure of Go code, insert documentation comments, and validate Go code syntax using tools like 'go fmt' and 'go vet'.
+The file implements the `GoHandler` class, designed to process Go programming language files by extracting code structures, inserting documentation, and validating code syntax.
+This utility serves to automate the documentation process of Go code, leveraging external scripts to parse and modify code, and using native Go tools for syntax validation.

 ## Recent Changes

-- Initial creation of the file with class definition.

 # Code Structure